 Genetic Diversity and Genotyping Error Rates:

 Scat samples (n = 47) were replicated 4x to assess genotyping error rates for each microsatellite locus.
 Based on the consensus genotypes, errors attributed to false alleles (FA) or allelic dropouts (ADO) were computed.
 Genetic diversity and probability of identity of the microsatellite DNA loci were evaluated using 32 individuals (25 F, 7 M).
-With the HW P(ID) being 3E-11, and more conservatively, the P(ID)Sibs values, being 0.0001, this assay can be used to identify individuals with high confidence.
+With the HW P(ID) being 3E-11, and more conservatively, the P(ID)Sibs values being 0.0001, this assay can be used to identify individuals with high confidence.
 Generally, P(ID)Sibs values between 0.001-0.0001 are sufficiently low and can be applied to forensic applications in natural populations (Waits et at 2001).
-Examination of pairwise linkage disequilibrium revealed that all ten microsatellite loci were in linkage equilibrium after applying the sequential Bonferroni test (site).
+Examination of pairwise linkage disequilibrium revealed that all ten microsatellite loci were in linkage equilibrium after applying the sequential Bonferroni test (Rice 1989).
 All loci were found to be in Hardy-Weinberg Equilibrium with the exception of CERVID1 and SBTD05.
 These highly polymorphic loci can be used to distinguish between even closely related deer in the population.

 Table 1.
 Characteristics of the 10 microsatellite markers used for individual identification of Columbian black-tailed deer.